-There are two major types of support material: PVA filament and HIPS material.
+There are three major types of support material: PVA filament, HIPS material, and Ionic hybrid material.
 PVA 3d printing filament is generally used in combination with PLA and HIPS filament with ABS because each set has similar extrusion temperatures.
+Ionic support material is used for advanced, high-temp materials, specifically NylonX.
 These are not the only support materials that exist though, as you can also use the various support materials in the LAY-AWAY Series.

 PVA filament is essentially what a school glue stick is made from, and is best suited for printing alongside PLA.
 It’s relatively low melting temperature (200C) is a perfect match for PLA filament.
 It’s simple to print and doesn’t warp, however, it is hygroscopic and will readily absorb water from the atmosphere.
 Best practices when printing with PVA support material is too dry it in the oven before printing, or keep it in a dry storage until you’re ready to use it.
 Printing with PVA support material is perfect for a working environment where you can’t use chemicals or sharp tools to remove support, like in schools.
 PVA filament only needs tap water to dissolve, and will completely dissolve in a few hours.
 Warm water can help accelerate the dissolving time of the PVA supports.
 If you are on a time limit, you can peel and break off as much as you can before soaking it in water to cut down on the wait.